dsusco/tp.net-armageddon.org/README.md

     $ bundle install
     $ jekyll serve -l

 That should build and serve up the site at [http://localhost:4000/](http://localhost:4000/).
-You can have the the page automatically refresh by running `guard` in a separate terminal.

 ## Dependencies